 Cannabis has been used to treat pain for thousands of years.
 However, since the early part of the 20th century, laws restricting cannabis use have limited its evaluation using modern scientific criteria.
-Over the last decade, the situation has started to change because of the increased availability of cannabis in the United States and many other countries for either medical or recreational purposes.
-The preclinical and human data that do exist indicate that the use of cannabis should be taken seriously as a potential treatment of joint pain.
+Over the last decade, the situation has started to change because of the increased availability of cannabis in the United States for either medical or recreational purposes, making it important to provide the public with accurate information as to the effectiveness of the drug for joint pain among other indications.

 Numerous physical, psychological, and emotional benefits have been attributed to marijuana since its first reported use in 2,600 BC in a Chinese pharmacopoeia.
 Recent neurological uses include adjunctive treatment for malignant brain tumors, Parkinson’s disease, Alzheimer’s disease, multiple sclerosis, neuropathic pain, and the childhood seizure disorders Lennox-Gastaut and Dravet syndromes.